DI MA-1: History

 According to William Ashton, Israel sought Myanmar out in order to gain international allies due to the constant threat of being surrounded by hostile states in the Middle East.

-Operational Use
+Operational use

 The MA-series was first spotted in the early 2000s at numerous Tatmadaw Armed Forces Day parades and demonstrations, replacing the previous Heckler & Koch G3 rifles that were in service.

 By 2009, it was reported that the Tatmadaw was almost fully equipped with the MA series.
 From 2014, the Mk II variant is being used by the Tatmadaw as their standard rifle.
 Plans were made to fully adopt the DI MA-1 Mk.
 III, but plans are halted due to quality issues.

 MA rifles have also been seen usage by the insurgent groups, captured from Tatmadaw forces or from defecting soldiers.

 MA-1 and MA-3s have been documented in use by the PDF in the civil war since May 2023, with most being captures from Myanmar government soldiers and police officers.

+Some MA-3s were reportedly seen in Manipur, where they were confiscated in raids in July 2024.